SeraphLayton/scanner/README.md

 # scanner

-This script can perform an automated nmap scan for single domains, find other subdomains or vhosts.
+This script can perform an automated nmap scan for single domains, find other subdomains, vhosts or fuzz directorys.
 I use this for hackthebox challenges.
 It focuses on flexibility and customization.
 Future implementations will come along.
 The goal is to create a good enumeration tool for hackthebox challenges.